 The cart never seemed to settle down, even when it was time to sleep.
 They lowered the lights in the cart at night, but never turned them off completely.
 Benio explained that this was a precaution, in case they were attacked by Fire Fiends on the road.
 They had to be ready and awake if they needed to flee, and a little light helped with that.

-Touko started to feel sick after a few days.
+Touko started to feel ill after a few days.
 She didn’t think that the work she was given was any more difficult than the work she’d done in her home village, but she still felt tireder by the day.
 The moment she lay down, her whole body felt as light as air.
 She took a deep breath, closed her eyes, and brought her blanket up over her head.
 She had no time to think about sleeping before she fell asleep.

 She didn’t expect to have any dreams.
 Good dreams, bad dreams… none of them came to her.
 She awoke, gasping, to someone clutching her shoulder and shaking her.
 She was sweating all over and trembling slightly.